Friedrich Nietzsche wrote that:

 Life is difficult.

-Life is difficult be cause we are too rigidly attached to concrete, predetermined, desired outcomes.
+Life is difficult because we are too intensely emotionally attached to rigidly defined, predetermined, desired results.

 The way to make life easier is to allocate some of our time each (and every) day to consciously detach from our self adulating beliefs that we "deserve" to continually enjoy those too rigidly concretely held expectations of desired future experiences.